What Is The Difference Between An Insurance Certificate Holder and An Additional Insured?

 The certificate holder has no right to make a claim against the policy or receive any money as a result of a claim made.
 Without parsing words, they are quite literally just physically (or digitally) holding the certificate of insurance (COI) that shows their contractors and vendors have insurance to cover themselves.

-What Is An Additional Insured?
+What Is an Additional Named Insured?

 What Are The Differences Between a Certificate Holder Vs Additional Insured?